deokjin-choi/strategic-ai-insights/case_studies/digitaltwin.md

   In Palantir’s view, a digital twin isn’t of a machine.
   It’s a **twin of your decision network**—your organizational reality.

+> **📖 Internal Perspective — Nabeel Qureshi (ex-FDE, Palantir)**
+> In his popular Medium article [“Reflections on Palantir”](https://medium.com/@nabeelqu/reflections-on-palantir-52433cf95439),
+> Qureshi describes how Palantir shifted from a consultancy-style model to a productized platform:
+>
+> > “Palantir was never really about the software—it was about solving problems.
+> > We started by building solutions for each client, one by one.
+But over time, we saw patterns,
+> > and those patterns became reusable tools.
+Those tools became a platform.”
+>
+> He continues:
+>
+> > “Foundry wasn’t invented in a vacuum.
+It was distilled from years of field work—painful, messy,
+> > successful problem-solving in real environments.”
+>
+> This reflection directly aligns with how Palantir’s patent on dynamic ontology lays the foundation
+> for an adaptive digital twin of organizational semantics—not hardware, but **meaning**.

 ---

 ### GE – Cloning Physical Assets for Predictive Control